cloudconformity/auto-remediate/README.md

 ```bash
 cd auto-remediate
 ```
 3. `IMPORTANT` Update `functions/config.json` with required configurations.
-Please note that all the rules in config file are disabled by default to prevent unwanted changed.
-User needs to enabled the ones they need manually.
+Please note that all the rules in config file are disabled by default to prevent unwanted changes.
+User needs to enable the ones they need manually.
 4. `IMPORTANT` Make any other necessary adjustments before deployment.
 5. Run `npm install` before deploying so that the node_modules folder would be available to AWS